-PAULA FITZSIMONS is the founder and managing director of Fitzsimons Consulting, which specialises in areas related to entrepreneurship and growth.
-A recognised expert on entrepreneurship, Paula has been the national coordinator for the Global Entrepreneurship Monitor (GEM) for Ireland since 2000.
+PAULA FITZSIMONS is the founder of Fitzsimons Consulting, which specialises in entrepreneurship and growth.
+Paula has been the national coordinator for the Global Entrepreneurship Monitor (GEM) for Ireland since 2000.
+She previously served for several years on the governing body of GERA, the Global Entrepreneurship Research Association, as President of the national teams.

 Paula Fitzsimons • Tel: +353 1 845 0770 • E-mail: email@example.com